Rolodophone/nea/report/report.md

 1. Main menu
 	1. The "play" button should start the game
-	2. The "abilities" button should display the abilities screen
 	3. The "settings" button should display the settings
 	4. The "credits" button should display the credits
 	6. In the main menu, to the right of Jane, there should be a display screen (i.e. in the intelligence headquarters, Jane is near a large screen.
 It is imagined that there are many of these screens throughout the building which are used to communicate messages to everyone)
 	7. The buttons should be displayed on this screen
 	8. The highscore should also be displayed on this screen
-	9. Jane should appear to be spying undercover before she is found out (before the game starts)
-2. Abilities
-	1. Should display the amount of XP the user currently has
-	2. Should display the current level of each of Jane's abilities
-	3. Each ability should have a button to upgrade it
-	4. Should display the cost of upgrading each ability
-	5. Should display the amount the ability level would go up by if the user were to press the button
-	6. Pressing a button should increase the ability level by the amount specified and decrease the XP by the amount specified
-	6. There should be a button to return to the main menu
-	7. The level of each of Jane's abilities and the user's current XP level should persist when the app is closed
 2. Settings
 	1. There should be a setting to change SFX volume
 	1. There should be a setting to change music volume